ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-2-ifs.rst

 ..	index::
 	single: conditional
 	single: if
-	single: Boolean
-	pair: Variable; boolean
-	pair: boolean; variable
 	pair: conditional; if

-Java statements normally execute one at a time from top to bottom.
-If you want a statement to only execute when something is true use a **conditional** or **if statement**.
-If the condition is true then the next statement or a block of statements will execute.
+The Java statements in a main method normally run or execute one at a time in the order they are found from top to bottom.  **Conditionals** or **if statements** in programming languages allow us to change the flow of control so that some code is only run when something is true.
+In an if statement, if the condition is true then the next statement or a block of statements will execute.
 If the condition is false then the next statement or block of statements is skipped.

 .. figure:: Figures/Condition.png
     :width: 200px